People Who We Help Include…

 Beth Anne truly understands that pelvic pain requires an integrative approach including, but not always limited to, research-informed pelvic floor physical therapy.
 She understands that healing is as unique as the person experiencing it, and she is honored to be a guide and supporter to removing obstacles to the body’s natural healing mechanisms.

 Her mission is to restore dignity to the female body so that women can experience their lives with greater ease and flow.

 Beth Anne graduated with a BA in Spanish and a Master of Physical Therapy degree, both from Marquette University in Milwaukee, WI.
 She completed her Doctor of Physical Therapy degree at the University of Colorado in Aurora, CO.

 She is certified as a Women’s Health Coach (WHC) through the Integrative Women’s Health Institute, a Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association, and is trained to provide holistic uterine-based therapies as an Arvigo Techniques of Maya Abdominal Therapies (ATMAT) Practitioner through the Arvigo Institute.

 Beth Anne is also trained in holistic hands-on therapy tools including Lynn Schulte, PT’s Post-Partum content through the Institute for Birth Healing, and Holistic Pelvic Care, Tami Kent, PT’s manual and energetic system of pelvic floor work.

-Beth Anne has also studied uterine massage with local herbalist Shelley Torgove, and is currently enrolled in the Visceral Manipulation curriculum through the Barral Institute to deeper her skill and practice of abdominal therapies (Completed VM1 2019, enrolled to complete VM2, VM3, and VM4 in 2020).
+Beth Anne has also studied uterine massage and Western herbalism with local herbalist Shelley Torgove, and is currently enrolled in the Visceral Manipulation curriculum through the Barral Institute to deeper her skill and practice of abdominal therapies (Completed VM1 & 2 - digestion and elimination focus- and is enrolled to complete VM3 and 4 in 2020).